This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Risks of surgery:

 Your child may bleed more than usual or get an infection after surgery.
 He or she may have trouble breathing or get blood clots.
 Your child can damage the incision by putting his or her hands or an object into his or her mouth.
 If your child's skin separates from the stitches, surgery may have to be done again.
 This may also cause more scarring.
 The most common problem with cleft lip repair is when the side of the repaired lip does not line up with the other side.
 The most common problem with cleft palate repair is poor healing.
-It is common for children with clefts to need repair surgery more than once.
+It is common for children with clefts to need repair surgery more than 1 time.

 Seek care immediately if: